Share:

-Indeed, in the IT hygiene guide the ANSSI specifies that the audit is the only way to concretely observe the effectiveness of measures implemented in the field.
-This statement concerns both the notion of organizational audit and technical audit.
+the ANSSI specifies that audits are the only way to verify the effectiveness of measures implemented in the field.
+This applies to both organizational and technical audits.

-The code security audit is part of the set of security audits that allow toevaluate the security level of one or several components of an information system.
-The review of the source code is thus an essential step that allows to identify the implementations targeted by the analysis and to evaluate their compliance.
+The code security audit is part of the set of security audits that allow to evaluate the security level of one or more components of an information system.
+Source code review is therefore an essential step in identifying the implementations targeted by the analysis and assessing their compliance.

 Use of consistent naming conventions so that the programmer can easily understand the role of each function and parameter (maintenance and maintainability);

-Level of opacity of information (no disclosure of sensitive information) ;
+Level of information opacity (no disclosure of sensitive information) ;

 Ease of use (control of operation sequencing).

-- A sampling phase that identifies the application's sensitive points and guides the security analysis, based in part on the architecture analysis;
+- A sampling phase to identify the application's sensitive points and guide the security analysis, based in part on the architecture analysis;

-- A security analysis that uses the auditor's expertise to identify deviations from programming practices and vulnerabilities in the context of the overall audit.
+- A security analysis that calls on the auditor's expertise to identify deviations from programming practices and vulnerabilities in the context of the general audit.

-The objective of the code sample analysis is to:
+The objective of the analysis of code samples is to :

-- Manually analyze the code of the functions identified as critical and propose an opinion on the safety of the implementation of the function ;
+- Manually analyze the code of functions identified as critical and offer an opinion on the safety of the ;

-- Analyze relevant results from automated tools to identify whether they have a security impact or are the result of programming errors.
+- Analyze relevant results from automatic tools, to identify whether they have a safety impact or are the result of programming errors.

 The auditor is likely to identify exploitable vulnerabilities in the code.
-The identified vulnerabilities are then qualified following the CVSSv3 method.
-In the case where vulnerabilities are identified, Synetis proposes to verify their exploitability through penetration tests.
+Identified vulnerabilities are then qualified using the CVSSv3 method.
+If vulnerabilities are identified, Synetis proposes to check their exploitability through penetration tests.

 - C / C++